-5. Look into setting up any necessary benefits for the employee and notify the relevant party responsible for the administration of this - this may include, parking, insurance, telecommunications, wellness service providers and any other benefits.
+5. Look into setting up any necessary benefits for the employee and notify the relevant party responsible for the administration of this - this may include, parking, insurance, telecommunications, wellness service providers and any other benefits. (ex: Virtual Employee Card)

 6. Process documents requiring signing, including employment contract, acknowledgement of policies, procedures, guidebook, and ensure that appropriate records are kept of this, in line with legislation.